 Sidney Littlefield Kasfir

-Sidney Littlefield Kasfir is Associate Professor of Art History at Emory University in Atlanta and Curator of African Art at Michael C. Carlos Museum, also at Emory University.
+Sidney Littlefield Kasfir was an Associate Professor of Art History at Emory University in Atlanta and Curator of African Art at Michael C. Carlos Museum, also at Emory University.
 She studied Physics before embarking on Fine Arts at Harvard University and then managed the Nommo Gallery in Uganda.
 She completed her PhD on African Art at the School of Oriental and African Studies, University of London, and went on to do postdoctoral research at the University of Oxford.
-Since 1981 she has divided her time between teaching and curating in the USA and fieldwork in Nigeria, Kenya, and Uganda.
+Since 1981 she divided her time between teaching and curating in the USA and fieldwork in Nigeria, Kenya, and Uganda.
 She was editor of the anthology West African Masks and Cultural Systems and is working on a study of the colonial and postcolonial transformation of Idoma and Samburu art.
-She has also written many articles and essays.